tevador/RandomX/doc/design.md

 SquareHash was chosen for its relative simplicity (uses only two operations - multiplication and subtraction) and high latency.
 A single SquareHash calculation takes 40-80 ns on a CPU, which is about the same time as DRAM access latency.
 ASIC devices using low-latency memory will be bottlenecked by SquareHash when calculating Dataset items, while CPUs will finish the hash calculation in about the same time it takes to fetch data from RAM.

-From a cryptographic standpoint, SquareHash achieves full [Avalanche effect](https://en.wikipedia.org/wiki/Avalanche_effect).
-SquareHash was originally based on [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring).
+From a cryptographic standpoint, SquareHash achieves full Avalanche effect [[8](https://en.wikipedia.org/wiki/Avalanche_effect)].
+SquareHash was originally based on exponentiation by squaring [[9](https://en.wikipedia.org/wiki/Exponentiation_by_squaring)].
 In the [x86 assembly implementation](https://github.com/tevador/RandomX/blob/master/src/asm/squareHash.inc), if `adc rax, 0` is added after each subtraction, SquareHash becomes the following operation:
 <code>
 (x+9507361525245169745)<sup>4398046511104</sup> mod 2<sup>64</sup>+1
 </code>,